openfaas/workshop/lab1b.md

 The minikube VM is exposed to the host system via a host-only IP address.
 Check this IP with `minikube ip`.
 This is the IP you will later use for the gateway URL.

+> Note: Minikube also requires a Hypervisor such as VirtualBox or Hyperkit (on MacOS).
+Follow the minikube instructions and documentation

 ### Create a remote cluster on the cloud

 You can create a remote cluster in the cloud and enjoy the same experience as if you were developing locally whilst saving on RAM/CPU and battery.
 The costs for running a cluster for 1-2 days is minimal.